wondering-packet/learning-vault/Git/Exercises/E002 - Merging branch.md

 f1e6f88..c3be76d  main -> main

 # notice:
-# a new commit has been created unlike fast-forward; c3be76d is the commit hash
+# a new commit c3be76d has been created unlike fast-forward
-# you can still see the commit 3c86970 from our login branch
+# you can still see the commits 3c86970 & f1e6f88
+# reading the graph:
+	# graph always shows parent-child relationship
+	# c3be76d is the parent for 3c86970 & f1e6f88 children
+	# from parent, you can easily trace the child commits
 git log --oneline --graph --all
 *   c3be76d (HEAD -> main, origin/main) Merge branch 'feature/login'
 |\